Bing Visual Search vs Google Lens

 Who should choose Bing Visual Search?

-This tool fits if you want to quickly identify products or gather visual information online.
+• You want to quickly identify products or objects from images online.

-• Your team requires quick visual references for research.
+• Your team requires simple image-based search for research or shopping.

 Who should avoid Bing Visual Search?

-• Free-tier limits are a blocker for extensive research.
+• Free-tier limits are a blocker for high-volume or commercial use.

 Key decision factor